 Each year on February 14th, people all over the world celebrate love.
 Whether you have a date with someone special or you acknowledge the people in your life that you love the most, Valentine’s Day gives us a chance to recognize these special relationships.
-But how did this tradition begin?
-Here’s an overview of the history of Valentine’s Day:
+But how did our current day traditions begin?
+Following is a brief history of Valentine’s Day:

 Lupercalia Was an Ancient Roman Festival

 Although many people believe that Valentine’s Day began with the legend of Saint Valentine, the celebration itself actually has pagan roots.
-Originally, February 15th was celebrated as a festival called Lupercalia that took place in Ancient Rome.
+Originally, February 13th through 15th was celebrated as a pagan festival called Lupercalia that took place in Ancient Rome.
 The festival was dedicated to Faunus, an ancient Italian deity worshipped as a bestower of fruitful fields, and Romulus and Remus, the two founders of Rome.
-Participants of the Lupercalia would choose a women’s name from a jar.
+Male participants of the Lupercalia would choose a women’s name from a jar.
 The pair would be coupled for the duration of the festival (with the hope of warding off evil spirits and infertility) and often stayed together until the following year’s festival.
 Some even married.

-Although Lupercalia survived the initial rise of Christianity in Rome, Pope Galasius eventually banned it in 5th century AD.
-The reason for this was that he knew that festivals such as Lupercalia took the focus away from Christianity and caused people to remember their pagan roots.
+Although Lupercalia survived the initial rise of Christianity in Rome, Pope Gelasius I eventually banned it in 5th century AD.
+Gelasius believed that festivals, such as Lupercalia, took the focus away from Christianity and caused people to fall back on their pagan roots.
 However, the Pope also knew that he needed to replace the old festival with something new.
 So, he decided that February 14th would be the day that we would celebrate Saint Valentine.
 Although some medieval historians refute that Pope Gelasius was the one to replace Lupercalia with a Saint Valentine celebration.

 Saint Valentine Illegally Married Couples